rod-farias/XFCE-GenMon-Now-Playing/README.md

 - XFCE environment.
 - [playerctl](https://github.com/altdesktop/playerctl).
 Probably it's already installed in your system, if not, `sudo apt install playerctl`.
 - [xfce4-genmon-plugin](https://docs.xfce.org/panel-plugins/xfce4-genmon-plugin/start) (`sudo apt install xfce4-genmon-plugin`).
 - Playerctl's demon must be working on background.
 To do this, add the command `playerctld daemon` to the list of processes that run automatically on login.
+In order not to restart the system at this point, you can execute the command in a terminal and keep it open.
+The next time you start your session it will no longer be necessary.

 ## Installation